The Perfect One Week Peru Itinerary for First Timers

 Peru is the ticket to some magical adventures, too: hikes to incredible Inca sites, rafting trips along dramatic white-water gorges, high altitude mountain biking, and stunning drives.

-This itinerary covers the absolute highlights, but know that it is just a cursory introduction to Peru.
-This is a vast country with remote destinations and travel times can be exceedingly long.
+This itinerary is designed for those visiting Peru for their first time, and it covers the absolute highlights.
+However, know that this is just a cursory introduction.
+Peru is a vast country with remote destinations and travel times can be exceedingly long.
 So a 7-day tour can only scratch the surface of the culture, nature, and adventure possibilities here.

 Not bad for only 7 days.